fredrikbaberg/ha-3dprinter-addons/3dprinter-octoprint/DOCS.md

+# Startup

+Set a network port in addon settings, to be able to access the WebUI.

 # Addon configuration

 ## Trusted proxies

 By setting trusted proxies you should be able to use HTTPS *if you have placed a reverse proxy in front of Home Assistant*.
 For more information, see [Caddy documentation](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy).

+# OctoPrint integration

+You can use the OctoPrint integration with this addon.
+Go to Home Assistant, add integration OctoPrint, and use the following:
+- Host: `b7aa59c4-3dprinter-octoprint`
+- port: 5000
+- Don't use SSL (leave unchecked)

+Go to OctoPrint WebUI, you should see a request for authentication.

 # Camera